bigskysoftware/htmx/www/content/essays/web-security-basics-with-htmx.md

 The reason for this is simple: htmx inserts the response from that route directly into the user's page.
 If the response has a malicious `<script>` inside it, that script can steal the user's data.
 When you don't control the route, you cannot guarantee that whoever does control the route won't add a malicious script.

 Fortunately, this is a very easy rule to follow.
 Hypermedia APIs (i.e. HTML) are [specific to the layout of your application](https://htmx.org/essays/hypermedia-apis-vs-data-apis/), so there is almost never any reason you'd *want* to insert someone else's HTML into your page.
-All you have to do is make sure you only call your own routes.
+All you have to do is make sure you only call your own routes (htmx 2 will actually disable calling other domains by default).

 Though it's not quite as popular these days, a common SPA pattern was to separate the frontend and backend into different repositories, and sometimes even to serve them from different URLs.
 This would require using absolute URLs in the frontend, and often, [disabling CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
 With htmx (and, to be fair, modern React with NextJS) this is an anti-pattern.